apiaxle/blog/_posts/2013-07-03-signs-youre-veering-from-good-api-design.md

 description: |

-  Being able to call your API perfect is a goal that every developer sets out to achieve when then start writing it, but, from this author's experience, it often veers as requirements pour in.
+  Being able to call your API perfect is a goal that every developer sets out to achieve when they start writing it, but, from this author's experience, it often veers as requirements pour in.
 The following is a small checklist of things that might indicate you're veering too far.